Tasmanian ATOD Service Directory

 Traditionally offered face-to-face, some services may provide support over the phone or via video-conference.
 For the latest information on how to access each service, please see their website.

-Some services may operate at different times over the 2020/21 new year period.
 For the most up to date information on each service, please see their website.

 Alcohol and Drug Services (Government)